 PMHARC’s 6 Cores function in an integrative fashion to promote Center cohesiveness and build the capacity to conduct collaborative research.

 The Administrative Core guides PMHARC’s activities and administrative processes, establishes guidelines for Core conduct and interactions, ensures that Cores implement PMHARC’s Specific Aims, goals, and short- and long-term objectives, and promotes effective inter-Core collaborations.
+The Administrative Core works collaboratively with the Community Advisory Board (CAB).
+Click here for a link to the CAB.

 Director: Dwight Evans, MD